AtsushiSakai/PythonRobotics/docs/modules/5_path_planning/dubins_path/dubins_path_main.rst

 Generated paths consist of 3 segments of maximum curvature curves or a straight line segment.

-Each segment type can is categorized by 3 type: 'Right turn (R)' , 'Left turn (L)', and 'Straight (S).'
+Each segment type can be categorized by 3 types: 'Right turn (R)' , 'Left turn (L)', and 'Straight (S).'

 Possible path will be at least one of these six types: RSR, RSL, LSR, LSL, RLR, LRL.